Register Now for the 2026 Junior Firefighter Program

 By the end of the program, the 12 participants had gained a greater understanding of the job and several expressed an interest in pursuing a firefighting career.
 Due to the pilot program’s success and continued interest from students, Coquitlam Fire/Rescue and School District Number 43 have continued with the program.

-Including this year’s contingent who participated during spring break from March 11 - 18, there are 46 youth who have successfully completed the program since it began.
+Including 2025's contingent who participated, there are 82 youth who have successfully completed the program since it began.

 The hands-on program gives youth who are considering their career options a close-up look at the profession of firefighting, including participating in training exercises and experiencing the community goodwill, pride, excitement and camaraderie that come with the job.